Svenskapojkarna/csharp-training/gradebook/README.md

 # Gradebook
-This demo program is a console program, which takes values to a list and counts the average of those numbers.<br/>
+This demo program is a console program, which takes values to a list and counts the average, highest value and lowest value of those numbers.<br/>
-In addition, the program greets the person who is running the program.

 ---